Logius-standaarden/API-mod-geospatial/sections/crs.md

 <span name="api-39"></span>
 <div class="rule" id="/geo/preferred-crs">
-  <p class="rulelab"><b>/geo/preferred-crs</b>: Use ETRS89 and/or RD when required, as these are the preferred coordinate reference systems (CRS) for Dutch geospatial data.
-Follow the Dutch Guideline for the use of CRSs [[hr-crs]].</p>
+  <p class="rulelab"><b>/geo/preferred-crs</b>: Use ETRS89 and/or RD when required</p>
   <dl>
     <dt>Statement</dt>
     <dd>
+      These are the preferred coordinate reference systems (CRS) for Dutch geospatial data.
 General usage of the European ETRS89 coordinate reference system (CRS) or RDNAP is preferred, but is not the default CRS.
 Hence, one of these CRSs has to be explicitly included in each request when one of these CRSs is desired in the response or used in a request.
+This is part of the Dutch Guideline for the use of CRSs [[hr-crs]].
     </dd>
     <dt>How to test</dt>
     <dd>